OSPOS Plugin System

 }

-public function injectCustomerTab(array $data): string
+public function injectCustomerTab(array $data): void

 {